Compact computer controlled biaxial tensile device for low-temperature transport measurements of layered materials: Numerical Simulation of strain distribution

 \section{Numerical Simulation of strain distribution}

 The spatial distributions of two main components of the strain tensor, $\epsilon_{xx}$ and $\epsilon_{yy}$, were obtained by numerical methods using the standard finite element analysis of the substrate deformation.
-The crusiform substrate shape and sizes used in the simulation ($18\times 18$~mm, width 5mm, rounding $R=2.5$~mm) corresponds to one used experimentally.
-Following the official information provided by DuPont for polyimide (Kapton) \cite{Dupont}, we assume linear relation between the stress and strain and use the following parameters: Young's modulus 2.97 GPa and Poison's ratio 0.34.
-Note that the Poisons's ratio of polyimide increases from 0.34 at $\epsilon=1$\% \ to 0.48\% \ at $\epsilon=1$5\%\cite{Bauer}.
+We use the finite-element simulation software based on COMSOL Multiphysics \cite{comsol}.
+The results described below are obtained under elastic approximation.
+The cruciform substrate shape and sizes used in the simulation ($18\times 18$~mm, width 5mm, rounding $R=2.5$~mm) corresponds to one used experimentally.
+We use fixed boundary conditions for cruciform ends and free one for other cruciform boundaries.
+The strain distribution was obtained for 2D geometry.

+Following the official information provided by DuPont for polyimide (Kapton) \cite{Dupont}, we assume linear relation between the stress and strain and use the following parameters: Yang's modulus 2.97 GPa and Poisson's ratio 0.34.
+Note that the Poisson's ratio of polyimide increases from 0.34 at $\epsilon=1$\% \ to 0.48 \ at $\epsilon=1$5\%\cite{Bauer}.

-Figure~\ref{fig:stress}(a-c) shows strain distributions $\epsilon_{xx}(x,y)$ when the ends of the horizontal crossbar are strained by $\Delta x =0.1$~mm away from the cross center in the horizontal direction and of the vertical one by $\Delta y = 0.1$~mm, 0.05 mm and 0 along the vertical direction.
+Figure~\ref{fig:stress}(a-c) shows strain distributions $\epsilon_{xx}(x,y)$ when the ends of the horizontal crossbar are strained by $\Delta x =0.1$~mm away from the cross center in the $x$ and $y$ directions by $\Delta y = 0.1$~mm, 0.05 mm and 0 along $y$ direction.
 Figure~\ref{fig:stress}(d-f) shows similar distributions for $\epsilon_{yy}(x,y)$.
 Figures~\ref{fig:stress}(a,d) differ by $90^o$ rotation because $\Delta x=\Delta y$.
-Increase of $\Delta y$ affects $\epsilon_{xx}$ because of nonzero Poison's ratio.
+Increase of $\Delta y$ affects $\epsilon_{xx}$ because of nonzero Poisson's ratio.
 The mutual influence of two orthogonal deformation components is better visible in the figure~\ref{fig:strain} which shows strain distributions along the horizontal line passing the center of the cross obtained with different values of vertical elongation $\Delta y$.
-We see that $\epsilon_{xx}$ in the center of the cruicfom substrate ($x=0$,$y=0$) has a local minimum and significantly depends on elongation in the vertical direction.
+We see that $\epsilon_{xx}$ in the center of the cruciform substrate ($x=0$,$y=0$) has a local minimum and significantly depends on elongation in the vertical direction.
 Namely, increase of $\Delta y$ from 0 to $\Delta y = \Delta x= 0.1$~mm results in 40\% decrease of $\epsilon_{xx}$.
-If we want to keep purely uniaxial strain along either $x$ or $y$ axes, that corresponds to $\epsilon_{yy}=0$ or $\epsilon_{XX}$=0 respectively, application of 41\% displacements along the orthogonal direction is required.
+If we want to keep purely uniaxial strain along either $x$ or $y$ axes, that corresponds to $\epsilon_{yy}=0$ or $\epsilon_{xx}$=0 respectively, application of 41\% displacements along the orthogonal direction is required.